-- the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the "right" to defer settlement by at least 12 months and make explicit that only rights in place "at the end of the reporting period" should affect the classification of a liability; - classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; and - that "settlement" refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
+- classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; and - that "settlement" refers to the transfer to the counterparty of cash, equity instruments, other assets or services.

-These amendments are effective for annual periods beginning on or after January 1, 2023, with early adoption permitted.
+These amendments are effective for annual periods beginning on or after January 1, 2024, with early adoption permitted.
 The Company is assessing the potential impact of this narrow-scope amendment.